daren-thomas/troll-tales/about.md

 I'd like this site, over time, to get at the core of how to tell dnd stories.
 How to build campaigns?
 Sessions?
 Villains?
 Puzzles?

+I also intend to use AI as a co-creator of the content on this site.
+Take for example Aunt Griselda here: I could never draw that without the help of ChatGPT.
+This has _some_ drawbacks, see for example the way she's holding her teacup.
+This only really works, because Aunt Griselda is magic.

 ![Aunt Griselda drinking tea]({{ 'assets/images/aunt-griselda.jpeg' | relative_url }})